JKLeckr/CupheadArchipelagoMod/README.md

 *Note: These instructions assume you know what you are doing with building projects and terminals and stuff.*

 ### Prerequisites
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) 8 or greater.
-You need the `dotnet` program in your PATH.
+You need the `dotnet` program in your path.

 ### Instructions
 #### 1. Install BepInEx: